courtney-maynard/data440/hw5/hw5_report.md

 16 students eventually will split to go with Mr. Hi.
 17 nodes are colored lavender - the 16 students plus Mr. Hi, who is node 1.
 Thus, 16 also go with John.

+## Q2: Use the Girvan-Newman Algorithm to Illustrate The Split

+### Code:

+### Commentary:

+**Q: How many iterations did it take the split the graph?**

+It took 11 iterations in order for the graph to split into two connected components.

+## Q3: Compare The Actual to The Mathematical Split

+**Q: Did all of the same colored nodes end up in the same group?
+If not, what is different?**

+## Extra Credit Q5: Delete Edges Randomly and Compare to Highest Betweenness

 ## Resources:
 https://pypi.org/project/dataframe-image/